Icinga/icinga-doc/markdown/de/sample-cgi.md

 ######################################
 #
-#   SPLUNK INTEGRATION (VARIOUS CGIs)
 #
 ######################################

 # SPLUNK INTEGRATION OPTIONS
 # These options allow you to enable integration with Splunk
-# in the web interface.
-If enabled, you'll be presented with
 # "Splunk It" links in various places in the CGIs (log file,
-# alert history, host/service detail, etc).
-Useful if you're
 # trying to research why a particular problem occurred.
 # For more information on Splunk, visit http://www.splunk.com/

 # This option determines whether the Splunk integration is enabled
 # Values: 0 = disable Splunk integration
-#         1 = enable Splunk integration

 #enable_splunk_integration=1